 Coenzyme Q-10 (Ubiquinol)

-CoEnzyme Q-10 (CoQ10) is probably the most common antioxidant out available.
+Coenzyme Q-10 (CoQ10) is a powerful antioxidant and probably the most common antioxidant available.
 Also known as ubiquinone, it gained its popularity along with the massive increase in the prescription of statin drugs.
 Statins are well known to deplete CoEnzyme Q-10 and doctors quite often recommend CoEnzyme Q-10 supplements along with statins.

 Food sources for Resveratrol and Pterostilbene are: